Bumbleboss/autonomous-vehicle/README.md

 TBA

 ### ZED 2 Camera
-The Project relies heavily on ZED 2 for positional tracking, mapping, and obstacle detection.
+The project relies heavily on ZED 2 for positional tracking, mapping, and obstacle detection.
 For that, we need to setup the camera first.

-#### Install CUDA Toolkit (Rrquires Nvidia GPU)
+#### Install CUDA Toolkit (Requires Nvidia GPU)
 - Check your supported CUDA version by typing `nvidia-smi` in terminal.
 - Find the matching version from [archive](https://developer.nvidia.com/cuda-toolkit-archive) and install.
 - We use Ubuntu 20.04, hence the choice would be <br/> `Linux > x86_64 > Ubuntu > 20.04 > runfile (local)`